 Section 16(a) of the Exchange Act requires our directors, executive officers and persons who own more than 10% of a registered class of our equity securities to file with the SEC initial reports of ownership and reports of changes in ownership of common stock and other equity securities of ours.
 Directors, executive officers and greater than 10% holders are required by SEC regulation to furnish us with copies of all Section 16(a) reports they file.
-Based solely on our review of Forms 3 and 4 received during 2013 (and any written representations to us by such persons) received with respect to fiscal year 2013, we believe that all directors, executive officers and 10% stockholders complied with all applicable Section 16(a) filing requirements during 2013.
+Based solely on our review of Forms 3 and 4 received during 2016 (and any written representations to us by such persons), we believe that all directors, executive officers and 10% stockholders complied with all applicable Section 16(a) filing requirements during 2016.